Mr-Yacin/babhijri/DEPLOYMENT_CHECKLIST.md

 - [ ] Enable Cloudflare WAF (optional)

 ## Troubleshooting

+If you see "Missing entry-point to Worker script":
+- [ ] Go to Settings → Builds & deployments
+- [ ] Clear the Deploy command field (leave it empty)
+- [ ] Redeploy

 If build fails:
 - [ ] Check build logs for specific error